 • • • •

 I repeat: in the absence of a dementor; to remove a soul from its body requires a death.
 The natural death of a 3rd party has no effect upon the 1st party’s soul.
-I suspect that the deliberately caused death of said 3rd party normally has no lasting effect upon the soul of the 1st party either; although the 1st party may be required to stand in temporal or spiritual judgement for their actions regarding their level of responsibility for that death.
+I suspect that the deliberately caused death of said 3rd party normally has no diminishing effect upon the soul of the 1st party either; although the 1st party may be required to stand in temporal or spiritual judgment for their actions regarding their level of responsibility for that death.
 And even if damage to the murder’s soul is sustained, in normal persons remorse will go at least some way in healing it.

 The curse which splits, and ejects, the soul of its own caster provides the required “death” of the caster by using that of a proxy, a live, intermediate temporary housing, whose death serves to split off a portion of the caster’s soul, which is then redirected into an external housing to keep it from ever passing through the Veil and defeating the purpose of splitting it.